How does a walking floor trailer work?

 Number of slats on your walking floor trailer

 Besides the standard 21 slats, the walking floor trailers can also be equipped with 15 or 24 slats.
 Where fewer (but stronger) slats are used for heavier transport (e.g. scrap) and more slats for a finer payload.
 With different forms of slats, the walking floor trailer is fine-tuned to have a perfect unloading process of your product.
 In order to get the last load out of the moving floor quickly, a moving bulkhead is mounted.
 This extra wall moves with the load and gives the last part of the load an extra push.
 In this way, the driver doesn't lose time sweeping and is able to start immediately with the transport of the next load.

 STAS is present in each sector

 STAS produces a suitable vehicle for every industry.
 The Biostar and Farmstar, for example, make bulk transport in the agricultural sector - respectively light and heavy transport - a pleasure.
-In the recycling sector, the Ecostar and the Scrapstar fill these positions.
+In the recycling sector, the Ecostar fills these positions.
 If you would like to know more about the different walking floor trailers, adapted to your needs thanks to the specialized options, please take a look at our dedicated option page.

 Or contact your dealer via the dealer finder below: